 Recommendation: The Mall area needs a new overlay district that incorporates site design and building design standards.
 The emphasis should be focused on site and building design rather than uses.
-There are three code structures that would achieve this goal.
-These mechanisms include: 1) Overlay district; 2) Form Based Code; 3) Transect.
+There are three code structures that would achieve this goal 1) Overlay district; 2) Form Based Code; 3) Transect.
+The preferred mechanism is creation of new Overlay district.
 The Task Force proposes that the attached Mall Overlay District be adopted and mapped for the White Marsh Mall area.